Stability of black holes with non-minimally coupled scalar hair to the Einstein tensor: Evolution of axial gravitational perturbations

 In Fig. \ref{fig:3} the evolution of perturbations for $m<\ell_\eta$ ($m/\ell_\eta\sim\mathcal{O}(10^{-1})$) is displayed.
 The most obvious effect one observes is the emergence of echoes following the initial quasinormal ringdown.
 In this parametric region the relation between the mass of the BH and the coupling $\ell_\eta$ becomes more transparent.
-By keeping $\ell_\eta$ fixed and increasing the mass, perturbations will have to travel a smaller distance between the photon sphere and the reflective AdS boundary leading to repetitions in the signal which appear in smaller timescales.
-Analogously, the same behavior is obtained when one keeps the mass fixed and decreases the coupling.
-This pattern was also observed in \cite{Vlachos:2021weq} for the case of scalar perturbations indicating that scalar fields can serve as a good probe for gravitational fluctuations.
+By keeping $\ell_\eta$ fixed and increasing the mass, perturbations will have to travel a shorter distance between the photon sphere and the effective AdS boundary induced by the scalar field leading to repetitions in the signal which appear in shorter timescales.
+Analogously, similar behavior is obtained when one keeps the mass fixed and decreases the coupling.
+This pattern was also observed in \cite{Vlachos:2021weq} for the case of scalar perturbations though test scalar fields travel with the speed of light, in contrast to axial gravitational waves in our analysis which have a variable propagation speed (see Eq. \eqref{3.16}).
+This means that a null geodesic analysis, similar to that in \cite{Cardoso:2016rao,Cardoso:2016oxy,Cardoso:2019rvt} where the echo timescales are approximated by the time that light takes to travel from a boundary to the photon sphere and back, is rendered pointless.
+Our case is much more intricate since one cannot consider null geodesics anymore but rather has to analyze waves traveling in a dispersive medium with varying propagation speed in different regimes.
+We have performed a trivial null geodesic analysis and the results we obtained are expected, that is for large $\ell_\eta$ the propagation speed of GW approaches the one of light and the echo timescales can be properly approximated, while as the coupling decreases the echo timescales predicted by null geodesics are completely inconsistent with the actual timescales of echoes obtained by our numerical integration.
+Nevertheless, such investigation reinforces our discussion regarding the existence of a modified GW speed of propagation.

-To obtain a more complete picture about the effect of the ratio $m/\ell_\eta$ on the BH's response to fluctuations we have plotted in Fig. \ref{fig:4} the time evolution of perturbations for a wide range of masses keeping $\ell_\eta$ fixed.
+To obtain a complete picture regarding the effect of the ratio $m/\ell_\eta$ on the BH's response to fluctuations we have plotted in Fig. \ref{fig:4} the time evolution of perturbations for a wide range of masses keeping $\ell_\eta$ fixed.
 As $m$ grows the echoes are replaced by quasinormal oscillations, while further increment of the mass leads to a single quasinormal ringdown followed by a late-time tail.
 We conclude that this behavior stems from the shape of the effective potential which decreases in amplitude as $m$ increases.
-This leads to an increasingly smaller region where trapped modes, which lead to echoes, can occur, and thus the quasinormal ringing of the BH dominates over the echoes which are suppressed.
+This leads to an increasingly smaller region where trapped modes, which lead to echoes, can occur, and thus the quasinormal ringing of the BH dominates over the echoes which are quickly suppressed.